 \paragraphB{Experimental Setup} Following the protocol from prior work~\cite{chen2023continuous}, we adopt the similar multilayer perceptron (MLP) architecture across all experiments to ensure a fair, model-agnostic comparison.
 For APIGraph, we use 2012 for training, Jan–Jun 2013 for validation, and Jul 2013–Dec 2018 for testing.
 For Chen-AZ, we use 2019 for training, Jan–Jun 2020 for validation, and Jul 2020–Dec 2021 for testing.
 LAMDA provides a predefined split--2013 for training, Jan–Jun 2014 for validation, and Jul 2014–Jan 2025 for testing.
 For MaMaDroid, we adopt the same temporal split as LAMDA for training, validation, and testing.
 Model performance is reported as the average over all test months.
 For each label ratio, the training data is randomly divided into labeled and unlabeled subsets, simulating different levels of supervision.

 \paragraphB{Results} Our results show that the proposed augmentation strategies yield promising performance across varying label ratios.
 As expected, F1 scores generally improve with increased supervision; however, concept drift still constrains performance, particularly in datasets with severe distributional shifts (see Table~\ref{tab:ssl_results}).
 Among the four datasets, LAMDA exhibits the most significant drift.
-For instance, with 40\% labeled data and the bit flip using Bernoulli augmentation, it achieves an F1 score of around 30\% and a false negative rate (FNR) of around 75\%.
-For MaMaDroid dataset with same labeled ratio with Bernoulli masking, it achieves an F1 score of 26\% and FNR of 75\%.
-In comparison, APIGraph under the same setting reaches around 70\% F1 with a reduced FNR of around 43\%.
+For instance, with 40\% labeled data and Bernoulli bit flip augmentation, it achieves around 30\% F1 with a false negative rate (FNR) of about 75\%.
+For MaMaDroid under the same labeled ratio with Bernoulli masking, it achieves 26\% F1 and FNR of 75\%.
+In comparison, APIGraph with the same setting reaches around 70\% F1 with a reduced FNR of around 43\%.
 Chen-AZ lies in between, with around 50\% F1 and around 50\% FNR, reflecting moderate drift.
-These results highlight that our augmentations, while effective, must be embedded within a continuously updating learning system.
+These results indicate that our augmentations, while effective, must operate within a continuously updating learning system.
 Due to the evolving nature of malware, one-time training is insufficient, models must adapt incrementally to temporal concept drift~\cite{chen2023continuous}.

-Across all settings, the Bernoulli bit flip augmentation consistently outperforms others except for MaMaDroid.
-This suggests that introducing stochastic noise yields more meaningful transformations in binary feature space, enhancing generalization under drift.
-In addition, we analyzed the impact of the label ratio and observed that performance scores did not improve significantly beyond a 40\% ratio.
-After this point, any performance gains were subtle across all datasets.
+Across most settings, the Bernoulli bit flip augmentation outperforms others except for MaMaDroid.
+This suggests that stochastic noise yields more meaningful transformations in binary feature space, enhancing generalization under drift.
+In addition, we also analyzed the impact of the label ratio and found that performance does not improve significantly beyond 40\%.
+After this point, any performance gains are subtle across all datasets.
 This finding aligns with established research showing that the benefit of SSL diminishes as the proportion of labeled data grows~\cite{sohn2020fixmatch}.
-Therefore, based on this analysis, we selected the Bernoulli bit flip augmentation with a 40\% label ratio for all subsequent experiments.
+Based on this analysis, we use Bernoulli bit flip augmentation with a 40\% label ratio in subsequent experiments.